LeToNode/Play2.0-CN-doc/detailledTopics/production/Production.md

 # Starting your application in production mode

-There is several way to deploy a Play application in production mode.
+There are several ways to deploy a Play application in production mode.
 Let's start by using the simplest way, using a local Play installation.

 ## Using the start command